mixmastamyk/mixmastamyk/README.md

 ## Hi there 👋

 - 👯  I'm looking to collaborate on Python tools.
-I'm also learning Rust.
+Am also learning Rust.

 <!--
 **mixmastamyk/mixmastamyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.